-A student can opt to study two tracks within the Master degree programme in Civil Engineering, for which the criteria are stipulated in the annex to this TER.
+- 1. The Master degree programme in Civil Engineering has the following tracks, with the stated content in the annex to this TER:

+- " Construction Materials (CM)

+- " Structural Engineering (SE)

+- " Hydraulic Engineering (HE)

+- " Hydraulic and Offshore Structures (HOS)

+- " Geotechnical Engineering (GE)

+- " Traffic and Transport Engineering (TTE)

-- 2. The Master degree programme in Applied Earth Sciences has the following tracks, with the stated content in the annex to this TER:
+- The Master degree programme in Applied Earth Sciences has the following tracks, with the stated content in the annex to this TER:

-- " Geo-Energy Engineering

-- " Geo Engineering

-- " Geoscience and Remote Sensing

-- " Environmental Engineering
+- " Applied Earth Sciences

 - " Applied Geophysics

+- The Master Degree Programme Environmental Engineering has the following tracks, with the stated content in the annex to this TER:

+- " Water Resources Engineering (WRE)

+- " Atmospheric Environmental Engineering (AEE)

-- " European Mining Course (EMC)
+- " Resource and Waste Engineering (R&WE)

-- 3. The Master Degree Programme Construction Management and Engineering (CME) has no tracks.
+- 4. The Master Degree Programme Construction Management and Engineering has no tracks.

-- 4. The Master Degree Programme Transport, Infrastructure and Logistics (TIL) has no tracks.
+- 5. The Master Degree Programme Transport, Infrastructure and Logistics has no tracks.